Personal Property Taxes

 - Vehicle taxes are pro-rated based on the number of months that a vehicle maintains situs (location) in our county.
 Boats and business personal property are not prorated.

-- Assessments are based on the NADA loan value as of January 1 of each tax year, if available.
+- Assessments are based on the National Automobile Dealers Association (NADA) loan value as of January 1 of each tax year, if available.
 If NADA value is not available, a cost depreciation is used.
-Call the Commissioner of the Revenue (540) 928-2050 for assessment information.
+Call the Commissioner of the Revenue at 540-928-2050 for assessment information.

-- All personal property assessments and records maintenance is the responsibility of the office of the Commissioner of the Revenue (540-928-2050).
+- All personal property assessments and records maintenance is the responsibility of the office of the Commissioner of the Revenue who may be contacted by calling 540-928-2050.

 - When you have sold or purchased a vehicle, please contact the Commissioner of the Revenue within 30 days and keep that office informed of any change in ownership and/or address so that future bills will be correct.

-- As there may be differences to the general rules regarding taxation within Botetourt County, any questions regarding the time period and the assessed value of your bill are better addressed to the office of the Commissioner of the Revenue, as follows:
+- As there may be differences to the general rules regarding taxation within Botetourt County, any questions regarding the time period and the assessed value of your bill are better addressed to the office of the Commissioner of the Revenue.

 - A 10% penalty for late payment is added to an account balance after the due date; interest at 10% APR begins accruing the first day of the month following the due date.

 - Make sure that you receive bills for all property that you own.
-Check off the bills as you receive them and contact the Botetourt County Treasurer‘s office at (540) 928-2030, opt.
+Check off the bills as you receive them and contact the Botetourt County Treasurer's office at 540-928-2030, option.
 2 if you are missing a bill for any vehicle.
-Under Virginia law, it is the responsibility of the property owner to obtain all tax bills and to make timely payment.
+Under Virginia law, it is the responsibility of the property owner to obtain all tax bills and to make timely payments.

-- The Personal Property Tax Relief Act of 1998, as revised in 2004 and 2005, provides tax relief for passenger cars, motorcycles, and pickup or panel trucks having a registered gross weight of less than 7,501 pounds.
+The Personal Property Tax Relief Act of 1998, as revised in 2004 and 2005, provides tax relief for passenger cars, motorcycles, and pickup or panel trucks having a registered gross weight of fewer than 7,501 pounds.

 - A vehicle would be considered to be used for business purposes if:

-- The cost of the vehicle is expensed pursuant to Section 179 of the Internal Revenue Service Code; or
+- The cost of the vehicle is expensed pursuant to Section 179 of the Internal Revenue Service Code.

 - The vehicle is leased by an individual and the leasing company pays the tax without reimbursement from the individual.